GornHawken/GornHawken/README.md

 ## HELLO!!!

 My names Gorn!
-Nice to meet you >< You probably recognise my overly vibrant skins in specific areas such as the TF2 area and the HP area!
+Nice to meet you >< You probably recognise my overly vibrant skins and silly yippee skins too in specific areas such as the TF2 area and the HP area!
 Im guessing u got curious heh ^3^

 YES!
 Judging by my skins u could already tell I like rainbows and silly stuffs!
 Please talk to me or sit next to me!
 Especially if I have C-H on my name!
 I really like having company (I constantly check my friends list to see if anyone is online to sit or talk with, I only have 9 friends *cries* AND MOST OF THEM ARE ALWAYS OFFLINE!
 PLEASE I DONT LIKE BEING ALONE!)
 I dont bite or judge so please dont be scared ^^ Though please do not make any sexualized jokes with me, even if close friends, unless I inititiated first (which barely happens most times) since it makes me very uncomfortable, please respect this!